shafeeshafee/blue-sun-financial/README.md

 4. **Build Process**:
    - Triggered the first build, which completed successfully.
    - Analyzed the build stages:
-     - Stage 1: Starts the process.
+     - **Stage 1:** Starts the process.
-     - Stage 2: This tells Jenkins to get the code from the GitHub repo I defined (my forked repo)
+     - **Stage 2**: This tells Jenkins to get the code from the GitHub repo I defined (my forked repo)
-     - Stage 3: Sets up a Python virtual environment (venv) and installs all the necessary packages and dependencies of the project’s repo.
+     - **Stage 3:** Sets up a Python virtual environment (venv) and installs all the necessary packages and dependencies of the project’s repo.
-     - Stage 4: Activates the virtual environment the Build stage set up for us.
+     - **Stage 4:** Activates the virtual environment the Build stage set up for us.
 Runs any test files specified, and documents the results in an file called `results.xml`

 <br/>